NaregAmirianMegan/Equimap/README.md

-# Creators: Matt Peng, Nareg Megan
+# Creators: Matt Peng, Nareg Megan, Nitin Prasad
 ## About:
 This project was done utilizing Google's machine larning libraries and the whole project basically does this
 1. Parses through news articles on google using beatiful soup 4 and converted to json data to be utilized for analysis